Tejas-Bh/fsp/README.md

     └── error.html
 ```

-to run an fsp app, simply run the fsp program from the root directory of your app.
+to run an fsp app dynamically, simply run the fsp program from the root of your app.

 ## Configuration